If you are looking for information on how to get a divorce or how to file for divorce in Arizona, this information should help!

 What if I can’t afford court fees or service of process?

-After all the forms are filled out, a judge will determine if your fees will be deferred or dropped.
-If your fees are deferred, you are required to make payments towards those fees as your case moves forward.
-If your fees are dropped, you won’t be responsible for paying those fees.
+After completing the forms, a judge will decide whether to defer or drop your fees.
+If deferred, you must make payments as your case progresses.
+If dropped, you won’t be responsible for paying those fees.

 - “Divorce Proceedings.”
 The Judicial Branch of Arizona Maricopa County, superiorcourt.maricopa.gov/family/divorce-proceedings/.

 - “Divorce in Arizona: Laws: How to File.”
 Canterbury Law Group, 30 Apr.
 2019, canterburylawgroup.com/divorce-in-arizona/.